-Figure 7-5.
-Association data screen in Enterprise Architect showing roles
+Figure 7-5 - Association data screen in Enterprise Architect showing roles

 Figure 7-5 depicts one of the data entry screens for an association in Enterprise Architect, depicting information entry for association ends.
 The association name would be entered on the “General” tab in the data entry panel.

-For feature/feature associations both ends should be named; for feature/info associations the info end should be named and the feature end may be named.
+For feature/feature associations both ends should be named; for feature/information associations the information end should be named and the feature end may be named.
 This is an S-100 requirement, not a UML requirement.

 Association classes